kayaoglutuncay/max78000/src/timers.md

 6. Write the compare value to the <a href="#table19-10">TMRn_CMP</a> field.
 7. Select the capture event by setting <a href="#table19-15">TMRn_CTRL1</a>.*capeventsel*.
-8. Enable the timer peripheral as described in *Timer Clock Sources*.
+8. Enable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).

 The timer period is calculated using the following equation: